-45.3 Letters of Reprimand
+45B.4 Letters of Reprimand

-- When the Dean of a Member's College, or the University Librarian or equivalent, where appropriate, is satisfied after proper investigation that there is cause to issue a letter of reprimand to a Member, the Dean or University Librarian or equivalent shall recommend to the President that a letter of reprimand should be written.
-If the President determines that a letter of reprimand is required, she/he will give written notification to the Member by receipted registered mail or equivalent.
+- When the President is satisfied that a letter of reprimand is required, the letter shall be sent by receipted registered mail or equivalent.
 A letter of reprimand must be clearly identified as a disciplinary measure, and must contain a clear statement of the reasons for imposing discipline.
 A copy of the letter of reprimand will be placed in the Member's OPF. - Any Letter of Reprimand or other record of disciplinary action placed in a Member's OPF shall be removed upon the request of the Member after three (3) years from the date when the action was taken unless the conduct that was the subject of the disciplinary action has been repeated within such three (3)-year period.

-45.4 Suspension
+45B.5 Suspension

-- Suspension is the act of the University in relieving a Member of all or a portion of her/his University duties, and/or privileges, and/or compensation, for cause. - When the President is satisfied that there is cause to justify that a Member be suspended, the President shall give written notification to the Member by receipted registered mail or equivalent of the dates of commencement and termination of the suspension and the conditions of the suspension, together with a written statement of the reasons.
+- Suspension is the act of the Employer in relieving a Member of all or a portion of her/his University duties, and/or privileges, and/or compensation, for cause. - When the President is satisfied that there is cause to justify that a Member be suspended, the President shall give written notification to the Member by receipted registered mail or equivalent of the dates of commencement and termination of the suspension and the conditions of the suspension, together with a written statement of the reasons.
 The President shall forward a copy of the notification to the Association and place it in the Member's OPF.

-45.5 Dismissal for Cause
+45B.6 Dismissal for Cause

-- Dismissal for cause means the termination of a Member's appointment by the University of the Member, as follows: - (a) for Tenured Members or Continuing Members before retirement, or; - (b) for Tenure-track or for all other Members, before the end of their appointment contract. - When the President is satisfied that there is cause to dismiss a Member, the President shall forthwith notify the Member by receipted registered mail or equivalent of her/his intention to proceed to the Board of Governors with a recommendation for dismissal with a detailed written statement of reasons for the recommendation.
+- Dismissal for cause means the termination of a Member's appointment by the University of the Member, as follows: - (a) for Tenured Members or Continuing Members before retirement, or - (b) for Tenure-track or for all other Members, before the end of their appointment contract. - When the President is satisfied that there is cause to dismiss a Member, the President shall forthwith notify the Member by receipted registered mail or equivalent of her/his intention to proceed to the Board of Governors with a recommendation for dismissal with a detailed written statement of reasons for the recommendation.
 Upon approval of the Board of Governors a letter of dismissal shall be sent to the Member with a copy to the Association.